Tekhne/todo/README.md

 That leaves React itself.
 However, at-a-glance, it looks like effectively using the utilities that come with React would require writing a lot of test support code.
 It doesn't seem to worth it since that's what `enzyme` is already trying to do.
 I just have to wait for `enzyme` to support hooks.

-Since the primary options for testing aren't currently viable, I think the practical (and painful) choice is to avoid writting any more React tests for now.
-I will, however, leave what I've already written, and stub out new test files for later use.
+Since the primary options for testing aren't currently viable, I think the practical (and painful) choice is to avoid writting any more React tests for now, but only because this is a demo, and not a production app.
+If this were a production app, I would avoid using hooks until the community support was solid, and just continue using class based components, as needed.
+I will, however, stub out test files for later use.
 Instead of writing automated tests, I'll lean on manual testing, debugging tools, and programming techniques.
 Once `enzyme` supports hooks, I'll backfill tests for existing components, and return to the practice of building tests along with new components.

 # Development Environment